shevernitskiy/wasdtv/README.md

 Due to the fact that Wasd has almost no adequate api documentation, typing was done by reversing responses.
 For this reason types can be incorrect and incomplete.

-If you notice an error, please make a pull request or at least leave the issue.
+If you notice an error, please make a pull request or at least an issue.

 ## Contributing